 Our tree planting project will not only decrease atmospheric CO2 towards carbon neutrality, but will at the same time support the achievement of several Sustainable Development Goals (SDG’s):

 SDG 15: Life on Land

 Tajikistan’s agriculture faces the following challenges: poor productivity; water stress and disaster-incurred losses.
 Cotton cultivation, inefficient water systems and the inadequate property ownership rights of the farmers all lead to the overuse of the soil.
 Soil is in danger of degradation due to erosion, swamping, deforestation and salinisation.
-There are currently no sufficient policies to counteract these processes.
 The climate of the country further worsens the state of the soil, desertification has been a major problem for decades.
 Tajikistan’s climate is characterised by long, dry and hot summers.

 Eco-friendly innovation stimulates not only production but an efficient use of natural resources as well.
 Innovative strategies have the potential to decrease poverty through rural development.

 Dasht contributes to the promotion of safe, healthy and sustainable food production by raising awareness among smallholder farmers in Tajikistan.
 Farmers are provided with training materials and examples of safe, organic farming practices.
 Dasht helps them to realise stable and sustainable food production in healthy working conditions in a sustainable environment.